Fábio Cardoso: Santa Clara

 Cardoso joined Santa Clara on a four-year deal the day after leaving Rangers.
 On his second league appearance on 19 August 2018, he scored the equaliser as the Azorean side came from 3–0 down at half time to draw at home to Braga.
 The following 11 January, when his former team Benfica visited the Estádio de São Miguel, he made an error that allowed Haris Seferovic to score and was then sent off just before half time for a foul on Pizzi.

 Porto

 On 1 July 2021, Cardoso signed a five-year deal at Porto.
 He made his debut on 28 September in a UEFA Champions League group game at home to Liverpool, due to a warm-up injury to Pepe; his team lost 5–1.
 His first season at the Estádio do Dragão ended with a league and cup double, though he played under half of the league fixtures and was unused for the cup final win over Tondela.

-Cardoso, Diogo Costa, Wilson Manafá and Otávio celebrated their league win by singing insulting chants towards Benfica on social media.
-The four were given one-game suspensions ruling them out of the 2022 Supertaça Cândido de Oliveira, individual fines of €510 and a club fine of €15,300.
-On 16 October that year, he scored his first goal for Porto in a 6–0 win at Anadia in the third round of the Taça de Portugal, followed 13 days later by a first league goal in the third minute of a 1–1 draw at Santa Clara.
+Al Ain (loan)

+On 14 August 2024, Cardoso signed with Al Ain in UAE, on loan.

+Sevilla

+On 1 September 2025, Cardoso joined La Liga side Sevilla on a two-year contract.